 Safe aquarium driftwood comes in many unique forms and sizes.
 These types of woods are made up of both hard and softwoods.
 This group should always be non-toxic and completely safe for animals as well as plants.
 They either decay very slow or are rot-resistant altogether.
 Even though they are considered aquarium driftwood, they can easily coexist in dry setups like terrariums.

 Malaysian Driftwood (Blackwood)

 Malaysian driftwood is thought to many to be the staple child for driftwoods.
 This is usually what comes to mind when hobbyists think of driftwood.
 Every aspect of this wood makes it ideal for aquarium use.
 It’s heavy enough to sink almost instantly… Animals find it very beneficial as a source of food… And it buffers freshwater biotypes to suitable levels of PH under 7.
 The only drawback with this driftwood to some is the dark color it will change water to.
 On the contrary, this is usually a sought after feature for blackwater tanks.

 Malaysian driftwood is one of the most popular woods to consider in aquascaping.
-It is indigenous to Malaysia and one of their biggest imports.
-This wood is not rot resistant but at the rate of decay, it will last long enough to feel like it isn’t going anywhere any time soon.
+It is indigenous to Malaysia and one of its biggest imports.
+This wood is not rot-resistant but at the rate of decay, it will last long enough to feel like it isn’t going anywhere any time soon.
 Check out this extensive guide about Malaysian Driftwood (Blackwood) for more information about this type of wood.

 California Driftwood (Ghostwood)